elijahcruz12/Useful-Laravel-Packages/readme.md

 ## Contributing

 If you would like to contribute a package, please open an issue **FIRST** before doing a PR.
 This is to ensure that you are the only one working on a package.
+We have added an issue template to make things easier.
 If a package should be updated, than please be open an issue for that as well.
+Please note that a PR will be denied if it does not have an issue open for it.

 We have created a ``template.md`` file, to allow you to have a starting point for a packages markdown listing.